sandialabs/spack-manager/docs/user_profiles/developers/developer_tutorial.md

 It is advisable to set `SPACK_MANAGER` environment variable in your `bashrc` or `bash_profile` since most of the scripts rely on this environment variable to run correctly.
 It is also convenient to source `$SPACK_MANAGER/start.sh` in your `bashrc` or `bash_profile`.
-This script contains environment variables and convenience functions, but does not actually load spack or do anything else to slow down shell initialization.
+This script contains environment variables and convenience functions, but does not actually load Spack or do anything else to slow down shell initialization.

-Next you want to activate spack via spack-manager.
+Next you want to activate Spack via Spack-Manager.
 There are two convenience functions to help with this:
-  1) `spack-start` to auto load spack for you
+  1) `spack-start` to auto load Spack for you
-  2) `quick-activate` to auto load spack and activate an environment whose location you pass as the first argument`
+  2) `quick-activate` to auto load Spack and activate an environment whose location you pass as the first argument`

-The steps up to this point have just served to activate spack in the active shell.
+The steps up to this point have just served to activate Spack in the active shell.
 Next we will setup a development environment.

-To do this we can use the spack-manager convenience script `create_machine_spack_environment.py`.
+To do this we can use the Spack-Manager convenience script `create_machine_spack_environment.py`.
-This script will populate a directory with the [yaml files](https://spack.readthedocs.io/en/latest/configuration.html) that will define the spack [environment](https://spack.readthedocs.io/en/latest/environments.html).
+This script will populate a directory with the [yaml files](https://spack.readthedocs.io/en/latest/configuration.html) that will define the Spack [environment](https://spack.readthedocs.io/en/latest/environments.html).
 We will specify the compilers, packages and configuration settings that are going to control the build environment.
-Luckily, `create_machine_spack_environment.py` will leverage the collective knowledge stored in the spack-manager repository to setup these things for you.
+Luckily, `create_machine_spack_environment.py` will leverage the collective knowledge stored in the Spack-Manager repository to setup these things for you.

 So to let's create the build environment.
 Let's assume we are on one of the Sandia ascicgpu machines and we'd like to do some work in cuda for nalu-wind.
 Run the following command: